-Getting better performance out of our traffic signals is a high priority, both for Public Works and for the Board of County Commissioners.
-The Traffic Signal Optimization Program allows the county to improve traffic flow and make rapid signal adjustments in response to accidents, construction or everyday congestion.
+Getting better performance out of our traffic signals is a high priority, both for Public Works and for the Board of County Councilors.
+The Traffic Signal Optimization Program allows the county to improve traffic flow and rapidly adjust signals in response to crashes, construction and everyday congestion.

 For decades, most traffic signals were governed by a programmed cycle dictating how much time is allotted to red, green and, for some signals, left-turn movements.
 Magnetic detectors embedded in the pavement also allowed vehicles to “trigger” a cycle change and provided some ability to hold green lights for vehicles.

 With new technology, the county is able to enhance those capabilities by adding video and radar detection.
 Modern signals can use this technology to detect oncoming vehicles and adjust signal timing more efficiently and safely for traffic flow.

 The county’s goal is to manage traffic signals as an integrated network, not a collection of individual intersections.
-Someday, motorists could travel the length of the Padden Parkway-78th Street corridor and get a green light at every county-controlled intersection.
+With changes recently made to traffic signals, drivers are able to travel on county arterials with minimal delay.